top of page

 What is RTT® and how does it work?

 RTT® works by accessing the subconscious mind in identifying the root causes that have contributed to the issue.
 In many cases these root causes can go back to scenes from childhood.
 Once the scenes have been identified as the root cause, the tools and techniques used in RTT® enable the client to identify the feelings attached to the root cause and what negative and destructive beliefs this may have created about themselves.
 By gaining an understanding of the root cause it is then possible to reprogramme the mind by erasing, eradicating and eliminating the issues at their core.
 Your mind is hardwired to respond to the words you tell it and the pictures you create and so by accessing the subconscious mind with RTT® your mind can be reprogrammed to flip all the negative limiting beliefs into more positive empowering ones and rewire your mind towards achieving what you want.
 Breakthroughs are achieved by uncovering the root cause, rather than just addressing the symptoms of the presenting issue.
 This is why RTT® can have such a powerful and positive impact.
 RTT® therapists are equipped with an array of techniques and tools that are crucial, not just in teaching clients how to communicate with the subconscious mind, but also in directly accessing and working with clients to overcome blocks and reprogram their mind for success.
+More information about RTT® can be found here.

 What happens before your RTT® session?